FacultadDeIngenieria/prog2/classes/classes/presentation.md

 }
 ```

+### Non-built-ins data types

+Use the _equals_ method.

+All classes implement it.

+If not defined, it compares memory addresses.

 ---

 ## Equals

-Non-built-ins data types use the _equals_ method.
+### Non-built-ins data types

-All classes implement it.

-If not defined, it compares memory addresses.

 ```java
 public class Book {